 Worst of all, the Titan X is simply very short.
 This is partly because Carrera has tried to make three sizes fit riders from 165cm to 190cm tall, so riders at the extremes are poorly served, and partly because the geometry is simply behind the curve.

-My size-large has a wheelbase of 1,180mm, which is similar to many trail bikes’ size small.
+My size-large has a wheelbase of 1,180mm, which is similar to many o the best trail mountain bikes in size small.
 That makes the handling very cramped and twitchy, especially for taller riders.

 At 190cm, I found this was the primary limiter of the bike’s capabilities.
 It forced me to ride off the back of the bike when descending, pick lines very carefully and corner conservatively to avoid wild and unpredictable moments.